ai4netzero/ai4netzero.github.io/_pages/eco-ai/workshop/index.md

 The workshop is open to all interested participants.
 Registration is required for logistical purposes.
  -->
 ## Contact Us
-If you have any questions about the application process or the event itself, please contact [ECO-AI project manager](mailto:aw2073@hw.ac.uk )
+If you have any questions about the registration process or the event itself, please contact [ECO-AI project manager](mailto:aw2073@hw.ac.uk )

 <!-- We're excited to host this enlightening workshop at Heriot-Watt University, bringing together the brightest minds in AI and CCS.
 Don't miss this opportunity to be at the forefront of AI-driven environmental solutions.